CMU-BeanBurrito/comp-prog/REFERENCE.md

 ```

 ## Checking larger numbers
 However, it will also allow us to check the primality of numbers up to N^2 in O(N) time (we can check all primes in our sieve, if the number does not have any of them as factors, it is also prime).
-If we need to check multiple numbers that are betwen N and N^2, we can construct another vector with just the primes from our sieve.
-This would make each query to numbers between N and N^2 take O(N / logN) time.
+If we need to check multiple numbers that are betwen N and N^2, we can construct another vector with just the primes from our sieve (this takes O(N) time).
+This would make each query to numbers between N and N^2 take O(log N) time (after the vector of primes is constructed), as there are O(log N) primes in the first N numbers.
 Of course, make sure to account for integer overflow if N^2 exceeds INT_MAX (argument is long long in this case as 4E10 > INT_MAX).

 ```
 vector<bool> erat (200001, true);